Fz3r0/Fz3r0/README.md

 ![typing](https://readme-typing-svg.herokuapp.com?size=20&color=00F733&multiline=true&lines=whoami)

-I'm just a very lucky person who was born surrounded by IBM computers and floppy disks back in the 80's...
+I'm just a very lucky person who was born surrounded by IBM computers and walls of floppy disks back in the 80's...

-When I was a little kid I went to a Data Center full of IBM computers where my father worked, then I met a very funny guy with long hair and a beard (The Systems Engineer) who allowed me to play Prince of Persia in MS-DOS surrounded by huge computers with that peculiar smell of silicon & technology.
-Since then I decided to focus on one thing: Let my hair and beard grow... (and dedicate my life to Computer Science and Information and Communication Technologies) and here I am!
+When I was a little kid my father took me to a Data Center inside the Company where he worked, then I met a very funny guy with long hair and a beard (The Systems Engineer) who allowed me to play Prince of Persia in MS-DOS surrounded by those huge computers with that peculiar smell of silicon & technology inside that huge room, when I came back home I have never left the IBM 5170 that we had at home...
+Since then I decided to focus on one thing: Let my hair and beard grow!... (and dedicate my life to Computer Science and Information and Communication Technologies) and here I am!

 Please check the links of my Social Networks that I've placed above including my LinkedIn, where you will find more information regarding my professional career.
-Cheerz! :)
+Cheerz and thank you for reading! :)

 ---